 Special Forces operations the world over are, by their very nature, secretive.
 Operationally, their success depends on taking the enemy by surprise.
-Politically, they can only sometimes be deemed a success if little or no attention is drawn to them.
-Such secrecy is largely the justification for the UK government’s blanket policy of consistently ‘no commenting’ on anything to do with Britain’s own Special Forces.
+Such secrecy is also largely the political justification for the UK government’s blanket policy of consistently ‘no commenting’ on anything to do with Britain’s own Special Forces.

 Despite such long-standing opacity, the UK Special Forces (UKSF) have a contradictory and sensational history of leaking details of their operations to a generally supportive British press.
 Such leaks often relay tales of derring-do and heroic rescues.
 They usually indulge the elite forces in their own myth-making as opposed to offering any robust critique from a press that should, in itself, seek to hold power to account.

 Such holding to account should – this report believes – includes reporting on where the British Government deploys Special Forces on military operations, not least because if a civilian is killed in the fighting, there needs to be a measure of accountability.